Home

 Have a Heavenly Stay

-To call the Belfry Inne a "heavenly" place, only begins to describe these unique Cape Cod accomodations in the heart of Sandwich, MA.
+To call the Belfry Inne a "heavenly" place, only begins to describe these unique accomodations!

-The Belfry Inne features a total of 22 rooms spread among three very non-traditional, adjacent properties:
+This lovely inn in Sandwich MA features a total of 22 guest rooms spread among three very non-traditional, adjacent properties - each with its own style and ambiance.

 • The Abbey - a de-sanctified former Catholic church